decile-team/submodlib/README.md

 # About SubModLib

-*SubModLib* is an easy-to-use, efficient and scalable library for submodular optimization which finds its application in summarization, data subset selection, hyper parameter tuning etc. Through a rich API, it offers a great deal of flexibility in the way it can be used.
+*SubModLib* is an easy-to-use, efficient and scalable Python library for submodular optimization with a C++ optimization engine. *Submodlib* finds its application in summarization, data subset selection, hyper parameter tuning, efficient training etc. Through a rich API, it offers a great deal of flexibility in the way it can be used.

 # Salient Features